kj2013/claff-diplomacy/README.md

 corpus.

-    ./docs/annotation_*.txt
+    ./docs/annotation_*.txt :

 To be added, rules followed for the annotation.

-    ./data/unlabeled data
+    ./data/unlabeled data :

-To be added, directory containing unlabeled data pertaining to the training and the test sets.
+Directory containing unlabeled data pertaining to the training and the test sets.

     ./data/training data

-Directory containing the training set.
+To be added, directory containing the training set.

     ./data/test data

-Directory containing the test set.
+To be added, directory containing the test set.